epifaniarango/popgen_with_epi/README.md

 ### 2.3 Processing the output.
 MASKING

 RFMIX creates several output files, one of them contains the information of the posterior probability of the ancestry assignation for each SNP.
 The following script selects calls with a higher confidence than 0.9.
-In litterature, I observed two masking methods, so I decided to evaluate which protocol was better (pseudo or diploid masking).
-In the diploid masking, for a SNP call to be kept, both sides of the chromosome should have been assigned with the same ancestry (in our case, Native American ancestry) (Fig. 3).
+In literature, I observed two masking methods, so I decided to evaluate which protocol was better (pseudo(3,4) or diploid masking(5)).
+In the diploid masking, for a SNP call to be kept, both sides of the chromosome should have been assigned with the same ancestry (in our case, Native American ancestry) (Fig. 3).While in the pseudo haploid methods, all calls assigned to the ancestry of interest are kept, as many software do not allow half-calls (a call on one chromosome and a missing call on the second one), the individuals will be pseudohaploid (Fig. 3.B).

 ![panel5 (dragged)](https://user-images.githubusercontent.com/60963543/189116108-c383b15e-19c4-4eba-8113-7a3a7d7c4eda.png)
 ***Figure 3:*** Visual representation of masking methods.
 A) diploid and B) pseudohaploid masking of one individual.

 The code will not work if the names of the files are different.
 I created the script under R v4.0.3, be aware that things might not work with other version.
 You can use a conda environment to select the desired version.
 The script is above.
 I create here 2 types of masking: diploid and pseudohaploid.
 ```
 mkdir masking